-Pembroke Pines, Florida is a medium-sized city with a population of 164,753 residents.
-Pembroke Pines has a population density of 4,988 people per square mile.
-This would be considered well above the national population density level.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (67% White).
-Given that fact, Pembroke Pines could be considered less diverse than other cities.
+Located in the state of Florida, Pembroke Pines is a mid-sized city with a population of 164,753 inhabitants.
+With a population density of 4,988 people per square mile, Pembroke Pines is well above the nation's average density level.
+According to the most recent Census, 67% of Pembroke Pines residents are White, 20% Black and 5% Asian.
 Additionally, more than a quarter of the population of Pembroke Pines are of Hispanic or Latino origin, and 39% of the population also speak Spanish.
 74% of the people in Pembroke Pines (over the age of 15) are married and 56% have kids under the age of eighteen.
 Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.

-Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Pembroke Pines.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Pembroke Pines are affordable.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are available, most people will need to know if the real estate in Pembroke Pines is actually affordable.
 Median real estate prices in Pembroke Pines come in at $225,400, which is 35.1% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
 In Pembroke Pines, the home price to income ratio is 3.6, which is 5.9% higher than the Florida average.
-Year over year appreciation rates for homes in the Pembroke Pines area were 7.7% and the 5 year appreciation rates came in at 11.7%.
-Why is this important?
-Knowing the appreciation rates for any area is a quick and easy way to determine if you will see a solid return on your investment.
+Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
+An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
+In the past year, appreciation rates for homes in the Pembroke Pines area were 7.7% and 5 year appreciation rates were 11.7%.

 |Average one way commute||31min||27min||26min|

 |Workers who drive to work||85.1%||79.5%||76.4%|